 For more information about my post-processing techniques for HDR photography, I have a FREE HDR Tutorial for Mac or HDR Tutorial for Windows here on StuckInCustoms.com that describes the step by step process.
 If you’d like to dive deeper, I also have video tutorials for Aurora HDR Pro on a Mac and a separate one for using Photomatix Pro on Windows.
 Both tutorials show how I use the tools for a variety of situations… landscapes, sunrise/sunset, people, motion, etc..

-Priced at under $450, this Sony mirrorless camera is highly recommended if your budget is keeping you at below the $500 level.
+Priced at under $450 for the body, this Sony mirrorless camera is highly recommended if your budget is keeping you at below the $500 level.

-Read my complete Sony a6000 review, it is the replacement for the Sony NEX-7 which I loved.
-The a6000 has a number of advantages over the lower-priced a5000.
-It has a built-in electronic viewfinder, 2x higher screen resolution, 7x the number of focal points, 24MP compared to 19MP, and more than 3x faster continuous shooting (11 fps vs 3.5 fps).
+The A6300 is the latest evolution of the high end Sony APS-C models.
+It features, amongst other great features, enhanced autofocus speed and 4K movie recording.
+You can read my complete Sony a6000 review, it is the model the A6300 replaces and has many of the same specs.
+It was also the replacement for the Sony NEX-7, which I loved.
+The a6000 series has a number of advantages over the lower-priced a5000 models.
+It has a built-in electronic viewfinder, more focal points, and faster continuous shooting (11 fps vs 6 fps).

 Best Camera: Sony a7R II